mcbrawls/inject/README.md

 }
 ```

+> [!CAUTION]
+> The Spigot module does not function on Paper.
+Please use the Paper module and check what the server
+> is running on, and decide based on that.
+The Spigot module uses reflection into internals which are
+> renamed on Paper due to mojang mappings at runtime.

 This will register an HTTP injector which will respond with `Hello, from Minecraft!`
 to any HTTP request to the Minecraft port.